 Camping is limited to 14 days from July 1 through Labor Day (first Monday in September) and 30 days the rest of the year.
-There is no limit at Fishing Bridge.

 Campfires are allowed only in designated grills or rings in park campgrounds, some picnic areas, and specific backcountry campsites.
 Campfires must be extinguished before leaving them unattended.